Last Updated on March 12, 2021 by Julia Wilson

 Crystals are more likely to form in either acidic or alkaline urine.
 Struvite is the most common type of crystal; calcium oxalate is the second most common type.

-Struvite crystals can form in alkaline urine, so cat food manufacturers tried to combat this by lowering magnesium to make urine more acidic, which lead to an increase in oxalate crystals.
+Struvite crystals can form in alkaline urine, so cat food manufacturers tried to combat this by lowering magnesium to make the urine more acidic, which lead to an increase in oxalate crystals.
 Other types of crystals include cystine, ammonium biurite, and bilirubin.

 |Struvite crystals||Magnesium, ammonium, phosphate||Alkaline urine|